 The economic incentive to conserve these jungles where gorillas live has led to more involvement by local communities in the conservation projects.

-Final Thoughts
+Closing Thoughts

-While learning about gorillas is exciting, it doesn't compare to seeing them in person and looking into those friendly yet sad eyes.
+While learning about gorillas is exciting, it doesn't compare to seeing them in person and looking into those friendly, yet sad eyes.
 And given their personalities, seeing gorillas is different each time, especially in the wild jungle because the hike to see the changes every day.

 All in all, we hope this article has inspired you to learn more about gorillas, and when possible go on a gorilla safari to meet the gentle giants.
 We have some more articles about gorillas for you to continue with.